triton-inference-server/server/docs/examples/stable_diffusion/README.md

 ## How to run?

 Before starting, clone this repository and navigate to the root folder.
-It is recommended to use three different terminals for ease.
+Use three different terminals for an easier user experience.

 ### Step 1: Prepare the Server Environment
 * First, run the Triton Inference Server Container.
 ```
+# Replace yy.mm with year and month of release.
+Eg. 22.08
-docker run --gpus=all -it --shm-size=256m --rm -p8000:8000 -p8001:8001 -p8002:8002 -v ${PWD}:/workspace/ -v ${PWD}/model_repository:/models nvcr.io/nvidia/tritonserver:22.08-py3 bash
+docker run --gpus=all -it --shm-size=256m --rm -p8000:8000 -p8001:8001 -p8002:8002 -v ${PWD}:/workspace/ -v ${PWD}/model_repository:/models nvcr.io/nvidia/tritonserver:yy.mm-py3 bash
 ```
-* Next, we need to install all the dependencies required by the models running in the python backend.
+* Next, install all the dependencies required by the models running in the python backend.

 ```
 # PyTorch & Transformers Lib